 There were further smaller holdings in Europe in the countries Italy (260 ha), Moldova (39 ha), Romania (7 ha), Spain (93 ha), Switzerland (10 h), Turkey (13 ha) and Hungary (1 ha).
 In the mid-19th century, the French agronomist Michel Aimé led it Pouget (1821-1875) in Argentina one where they are especially in the region Mendoza found ideal conditions and was therefore grown on a large scale.
 In 2010, it occupied a total of 31,047 hectares of vines under Malbec, making it the most common Argentine variety.

-In California she had before the prohibition (1920-1933) great importance, but occupies today only 600 hectares.
-Here she is in the famous Opus One contain.
-Other stocks overseas existed in Australia (356 ha), Bolivia.
+In California she had before prohibition (1920 to 1933) of great importance, but now occupies only 600 hectares.
+Here it is in the famous Opus One contain.
+There were other stocks overseas Australia (356 ha), Bolivia.
 Brazil (37 ha), Chile (1,264 ha), Canada (39 ha), Mexico.
 New Zealand (156 ha), Peru (10 ha), South Africa (450 ha) and Uruguay (41 ha).
-The variety had a total of 40,663 hectares in 2010, with an extremely rising trend (ten years earlier it was 24,402 hectares).
-It thus proved in the worldwide varieties ranking the rank 21.
+The variety occupied a total of 40,663 hectares in 2010 with an upward trend (ten years earlier it was 24,402 hectares).
+It thus demonstrated in the worldwide varieties ranking rank 21.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)